Syncano/syncano-testing-examples/README.md

 	}
 	});
 ```
-- Modify your package.json file by adding a `scripts` property with "e2e-setup": "node selenium-download.js”` line.
+- Modify your package.json file by adding a `scripts` property with `"e2e-setup": "node_modules/selenium-standalone/bin/selenium-standalone install"”` line.
 The package.json should look more or less like this:
 ```javascript
 {
   "name": "syncano-testing-examples",